Krugou/bfonboardingproject/.github/copilot-instructions.md

 - Use async/await over Promises
 - Include proper error handling for async operations
 - Use functional programming patterns where appropriate
+- always use make the react with accessibility in mind
+- always use make the react with performance in mind

 2. Architecture & Design

 - Follow SOLID principles